posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 ### Incremental Build

-Run the `Compile` and `Hygiene` build Tasks from the [Run Build Task...](https://code.visualstudio.com/docs/editor/tasks) command picker (short cut `CTRL+SHIFT+B` or `⇧⌘B`).
-This will leave build and hygiene tasks running in the background and which will re-run as files are edited and saved.
+Run the `Compile` build task from the [Run Build Task...](https://code.visualstudio.com/docs/editor/tasks) command picker (short cut `CTRL+SHIFT+B` or `⇧⌘B`).
+This will leave build task running in the background and which will re-run as files are edited and saved.
 You can see the output from either task in the Terminal panel (use the selector to choose which output to look at).

 You can also compile from the command-line.
 For a full compile you can use: